mohd-akram/blog/_posts/2022-07-31-installing-freebsd-on-oracle-cloud.md

 which require a paid account.
 This guide will show you how to install FreeBSD (or any custom image) using an alternative method.

+*Note: For arm64 instances, a FreeBSD image is currently available under the partner images source when creating the instance, so you can skip the steps below unless you need a specific version.*

 Install
 -------